 This dealership and its staff was all about making as much money as they can off each car buyer that walked through the door.
 I quickly understood that if you stood still at this dealership you will starve.
 The other car salesman are not going to help you.
 It was kill or be killed.

 During my time at this dealer.
 I was put through countless hours of training and specialized classes on how to read body language, psychology, high pressure sales techniques, and how to mirror and manipulate people.
-All this training was paid for by the dealership and it increased my paycheck by tenfold.
+All this training was paid for by the dealership and it was invaluable as I watched my paycheck increase tenfold month after month.

-I can't say I really liked the position of car salesman at that dealership talking people into buying cars they did not want and out of thousands of dollars all day long, but I was very good at it and made a pile of money while doing it.
+I can't say I really liked the position of car salesman at that dealership.
+All I did, day in and day out, was talk people into buying cars they didn't want...not to mention the thousands of dollars of additional profit I made for the dealership on those vehicles.
+However, I was very good at it and made a pile of money along the way.

 After a short time I was promoted to closer.
-A closer is someone who comes in and helps close a deal when another car salesman is having difficulty finishing a deal.
-It was nice being a closer because I just had to come in at the end of a car deal, spend a couple minutes, get the car buyer to say yes and get half the commission.
+A closer is someone who comes in and helps close a deal when another car salesman is having difficulty getting a customer to buy a vehicle.
+It was nice being a closer because I just had to come in at the end of a car deal, spend a couple minutes with the customer, get them to say yes and take half the commission.
+Not a bad gig when you have upwards to twenty plus salespeople on the floor.

 When these companies first opened, they would not hire anyone that had prior car sales experience.
 After bugging them to death I got my foot in the door and was hired as a greeter, welcoming people who walked in the front door.
-I was soon promoted to car salesman and I spent another year as one of the top car salesman month after month and then was promoted to a Finance and Insurance Manager.
+I was soon promoted to car salesman and I spent another year as one of the top car salesman month after month.
+Shortly after I was then promoted to a Finance and Insurance Manager.

 I really enjoy the finance aspect of a car dealership.
 You get a lot of excellent specialized training on how to talk people into products they don't really want or need to buy.
-Amazing how many car buyers think the car buying process is over after they have agreed on the price of the car.
+F&I Managers are the best of the best at manipulating and presenting numbers.
+It's not uncommon for an F&I Manager to easily tack on a couple thousand dollars onto your loan without you even realizing it...Think it can't happen, I did it all the time.
+It's amazing how many car buyers think the car buying process is over after they have agreed on the price of the car.

 After spending a while in the finance department I was promoted to Floor Manager or Team Leader.
 This position would be considered a Used Car Manager in a traditional car dealership.